maxall41/RustSASA/README.md

 ## How to cite

-If you use the RustSASA library in your publication please cite it.
-To cite this reposity scroll up to the top of this page, and then click on the "Cite this repository" button in the right hand GitHub side bar.
-This will give you a citation in your desired format (i.e: BiBTeX, APA).
+If you use the RustSASA library in your publication please cite our paper in The Journal of Open Source Software.
+To cite RustSASA scroll up to the top of this page, and then click on the "Cite this repository" button in the right hand GitHub side bar.
+This will give you a citation in your desired format (e.g., BiBTeX, APA).

 ## License
 MIT